Homosassa

 Osprey can be spied over the river with a heavy fish in their talons.

 Strip malls and sheriff's substations that really exist in Homosassa Springs have been plopped down in Homosassa (where the strip malls, at least, aren't needed).
+Sorry.

-© 2000-2008 John M. Taylor
+© 2000-2020 J. M. Taylor

-Click HERE to contact the author and HERE to return to his Home Page
+HERE to return to Home Page